-Scott Schmidt is currently a Research Associate at the University of Maryland Human-Computer Interaction Lab and Adjunct Professor in the Master of Design Management and Communications program at Georgetown University and Master of Public Administration program at Clemson University.
+Scott Schmidt currently serves at Georgetown University as both Lecturer at the McCourt School of Public Policy and Adjunct Professor at the School of Continuing Studies in Design Management and Communications.
 His research examines the effect of design on innovation in evidence-based policy-making and collaborative governance.

-During the 2008 financial crisis, Scott was a Special Assistant in the George W. Bush Administration where he served as a speechwriter at the U.S. Department of Housing and Urban Development.
-Prior to that he began his career as a Policy Assistant at the House Committee on Energy & Commerce.
+During the 2008 financial crisis, Scott was a Special Assistant to the Federal Housing Commissioner where he served as a speechwriter at the U.S. Department of Housing and Urban Development.
+Prior to this he began his career as a Policy Assistant at the House Committee on Energy & Commerce.

-Scott completed his B.A. in Communication and Political Science at the State University of New York at Buffalo and M.P.P. in Science and Technology at the George Mason University Schar School of Policy and Government.
+Scott completed his Bachelor of Arts in Communication and Political Science at the State University of New York at Buffalo and Master of Public Policy in Science and Technology at the George Mason University Schar School of Policy and Government.
 An Eagle Scout and former lifeguard, Scott now volunteers as an adviser to the National Honor Society of the Boy Scouts of America and is a member of U.S. Masters Swimming.